Poshi/dezc-1/README.md

 To answer the questions of the quiz, just execute the different shell scripts in order.

-There are a couple of shell scripts that need some previous set-up.
+There is a shell script that need some previous set-up.
-These are question 3 and 7.
+This is question 3.
-For them, there's a pre-question*.sh script that perform the appropriate setup.
+For it, there's a pre-question3.sh script that perform the appropriate setup.

-You will have to modify your `variables.tf` file to point to your own Google Cloud Platform credentials and to adjust the project name to one of your own.

-Also, don't forget the final `terraform destroy` if you don't want to keep those resources and be billed for them.

 ## Warning